 The ten Healthy New Towns demonstrator sites are:

-- Whitehill and Bordon, Hampshire – 3,350 new homes on a former army barracks.
+- Whitehill and Bordon, Hampshire – 3,350 new homes on former Ministry of Defence land.

 - Cranbrook, Devon – 8,000 new residential units.

-- Darlington – 2,500 residential units across three linked sites in the Eastern Growth Zone.
+- Darlington, County Durham – 2,500 residential units across three linked sites in the Eastern Growth Zone.

-- Barking Riverside – 10,800 residential units on London’s largest brownfield site.
+- Barking Riverside, London – 10,800 residential units on London’s largest brownfield site.

-- Whyndyke Farm in Fylde, Lancashire – 1,400 residential units.
+- Whyndyke Garden Village, Fylde, Lancashire – 1,400 residential units.

 - Halton Lea, Runcorn – 800 residential units.

-- Northstowe, Cambridgeshire – 10,000 homes on former military land.
+- Northstowe, Cambridgeshire – 10,000 homes on former Ministry of Defence land.

 - Ebbsfleet Garden City, Kent – up to 15,000 new homes in the first garden city for 100 years

-If you want to find out more, share ideas for our sites, or join the discussion, you can email us at email@example.com or follow #Healthynewtowns on Twitter.
+If you want to be added to our mailing list, find out more about the programme, or share ideas for our sites, you can email us at email@example.com or join the discussion by following #HealthyNewTowns on Twitter for up to date information.